LittleBoGeek/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM stands for Document Object Model and is a representation of all the elements found on an HTML page.
+It can manipulate the HTML using inline styles, but it's not HTML or CSS.

 2. What is an event?
+Essentially an interaction from a user.
+This can include a mouse click, a scroll, a mouse entering a page, doubleclicking ect...

 3. What is an event listener?
+An event listener gives an element the ability to listen for a specific event, or interaction and is instructed to do something specific, like shrink font size or change color, when its triggered.

 4. Why would we convert a NodeList into an Array?
+Because even though NodeLists are array like objects, they're still not arrays.
+So converting a NodeList to an Array gives us access to useful array methods like .map.

 5. What is a component?

+Basically a component is a chunk of reusable code.
+It can be large or small, but it's basically a section of code that can be inserted into multiple places to provide functionality or a styling change without having to recreate it everytime you want to use it.

 ### Git Set up